 $39.00 $49.99 FREE SHIPPING

-Beit Shemesh: Biblical City on the Border Between Judah and Philistia (Israel MFA) Reconstructs aspects of life in various periods based on the archaeological findings, featuring enlargeable pictures of archaeological finds.
-Copy of this page at Jewish Virtual Library.
+Biblical City of Beit Shemesh (Jewish Virtual Library) Reconstructs aspects of life in various periods based on the archaeological findings, featuring enlargeable pictures of archaeological finds.

 Beth-Shemesh: A Biblical Border City Between Judah and Philistia (Tel Aviv University) Contains background information as well as archaeological findings from the period of the Judges, the United Monarchy, and the Kingdom of Judah.
 The excavated Underground Water Reservoir and Iron-Smith Workshop are highlighted.